MorganBerger/BadasSwift/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+> Note that the example project is currently a work in progress.
+I only use to test the stuff I code so it might be a little messy for now.

 ## Requirements